rawsashimi1604/kong-dbless-helm-setup/managing-config-file.md

 ## Why manage declaration file

-In the case of many services, managing everything in 1 file is unreliable and unsafe, multiple writes could occur at once time and could cause the file to be corrupted.
+Kong Dbless only allows all configuration to be stored into 1 config file.
+In the case of large scale or multiple teams managing api configurations, managing everything in 1 file is unreliable and unsafe, multiple writes could occur at once time and could cause the file to be corrupted.

 ## Constraints